Our Top 10 Backcountry Essentials

 5. Emergency Shelter

 Alpine environment and the weather can change fast and this may mean you need to be able to seek refuge, especially if you're not near any lifts or huts.
-An emergency shelter

 6. Black Diamond Avalung II

-Statistics show that survival rates for buried avalanche victims drops severely after 15-20 minutes.
+Statistics show that survival rates for buried avalanche victims drop severely after 15-20 minutes.
 At this point, it becomes more and more difficult to draw oxygen from the snowpack as your exhaled breath causes the snow around your mouth to freeze.
 The Black Diamond Avalung is effectively a snorkel designed to circumvent this problem by extracting air from the surrounding snowpack and depositing exhaled air safely behind you, potentially doubling the amount of time you have to be found alive.

 7. Insulated Hydration Hose